gura-lang/gura/README.md

         $ cd gura
         $ mkdir build
         $ cd build
-        $ ../src/configure
+        $ ../configure
         $ make

+3. Run the following command to build **Gura** modules.

+        $ ./build-modules

+  This may occur an error because of lacking packages.
+The script `build-modules.gura` generates shell scripts so that you can easily setup necessary packages.
+  Run `install-deb.sh` for Ubuntu and `install-rpm.sh` for RedHat.

-3. Make packages of Debian and RPM.
+4. Make packages of Debian and RPM.
 Installation of following packages is necessary.

         $ sudo apt-get install rpm